RAT Configuration File

 Syntax : If

-file has a path '/Cheetah/rat_project/params/ basins_metadata_sample.csv', then -
+basins_metadatafile has a path '/Cheetah/rat_project/params/ basins_metadata_sample.csv', then

 Basin